 Thursday, July 11, 2024

-The regular monthly meeting of the Westport County Water District (“WCWD”) Board of Directors convened at 7:05 pm via zoom on Thursday, July 11, 2024.
+A regular monthly meeting of the Westport County Water District (“WCWD”) Board of Directors convened at 7:05 pm via zoom on Thursday, July 11, 2024.
 Notice and the Agenda were previously properly issued, a Board quorum was present, and it was confirmed that each Director was able to hear and be heard by the other Directors and members of the public in attendance.

 Roll Call at Inception (7:05 pm):